aai-institute/Startup-Risk-Classifier-EU-AI-Act/readme.md

 ```

 **Key Features:**
-- Automatically separates multiple use cases found on each website
+- Automatically separates multiple use cases found for each company
 - Creates multiple rows for each company if multiple use cases are found
-- Output format matches the input format expected by the classify command
+- Output format matches the input format expected by the `classify` command
 - Extracts company name from URL if not provided in input file

 ### Classify Command
-Classify AI use cases from a CSV file using selected AI models:
+Classify AI use cases from a CSV file:

 ```bash
 python main.py classify --input-file sample_use_cases.csv --output-file classification_results.csv